elehcimd/stratosphere/README.md

 Similarly to the entities table, a NIL relationship is also always present, with  `id`, `src`, and `dst` columns are set to zeros.

-#### The importance of stable UUIDs to accumulate knowledge
+#### On the importance of stable and robust UUIDs

 The duty of the extractors is to process flows to insert new entities and relationships in the knowledge base.
-The properties in the `data` columns might differ over time, depending on the different interactions with websites.
-For example, the field `"birthdate"` might be available only in the user profile page and the field `"full_name"` might be  available in a friends page.
-It is important to define a stable UUID for the same entity to enable the consolidastion of multiple entities describing the same "thing" into a single merged entity.
+If an entity is encountered several times, potentially on different web pages, a stable UUID lets us consolidate the knowledge in a unifying entity, merging the different data points.
+Furthermore, UUIDs are the sole connection between entities and relationships.
+For these reasons, it is critical to have a solid, robust design of the extraction of UUIDs for entities and relationships.

 ### Adding new Jupyter notebooks and Voilà web apps